BrianHicks/elm-benchmark/README.md

 ### How Are My Benchmarks Measured?

-When we measure the speed of this code, we take the following steps:
+When we measure the speed of your code, we take the following steps:

 1. We measure how many runs of the function will fit into a given size (currently a tenth of a second.)
 2. Next, we round this sample size to the nearest order of magnitude.